artzie92/hotels/README.md

 ## How to run Hotels app - Option 1
-1. Download the binaries from here: https://github.com/artzie92/hotels/releases/tag/v1.0.0
+1. Download the binaries for the last release: https://github.com/artzie92/hotels/releases
 2. Run `dotnet Hotels.Console.dll` command

 ## How to run Hotels app - Option 2